Tshort76/ep-parse/README.md

 Ensure that your virtual environment is running and that you have installed dependencies in it via `pip install -r requirements.txt`

 ## Activate a virtual environment
-You can activate your virtual environment by navigating to the `$atrium_root` directory and running:
+You can activate your virtual environment by navigating to the `project_root` directory and running:
 - `source .venv/bin/activate` on Mac/Linux
 - `.venv/Scripts/activate.ps1` on Windows

 ## Jupyter Notebooks
-1. Open a terminal, navigate to the `$atrium_root` directory, and activate your virtual environment
+1. Open a terminal, navigate to the `project_root` directory, and activate your virtual environment
 2. Run the jupyter notebook web UI, `jupyter notebook`, and select your notebook